Plain Transformers are Surprisingly Powerful Link Predictors: Plain Transformers As Link Predictors

 For each candidate pair \((u,v)\), we compute a heuristic score on the \emph{full} graph and use it as a scalar regression target.
 We include both \emph{local} heuristics---Common Neighbors (CN), Adamic--Adar (AA), and Resource Allocation (RA)---and \emph{global} heuristics that aggregate multi-hop or graph-wide structure, namely Katz index \cite{katz_new_1953}, shortest-path distance (SPD), and a PageRank-based pair score \(\mathrm{PR}(u,v)=p_u p_v\) \cite{brin_anatomy_1998}.
 In contrast, during training and evaluation all models are restricted to an induced subgraph \emph{centered around} \((u,v)\) produced by the sampling procedure, and are not given access to the full graph.
 The model must therefore approximate full-graph statistics using only restricted local subgraphs.
 Our aim is to quantify, under the sampling constraints, how accurately different architectures can recover these heuristic signals.
 Figure~\ref{fig:cora_heuristic_rmse} reports RMSE on \texttt{cora}; additional setup details and \texttt{citeseer} results are provided in Appendix~\ref{app:pairwise-heuristic-estimation}.

 Based on Figure~\ref{fig:cora_heuristic_rmse}, we observe three distinct trends.
 First, for local heuristics (AA, CN, RA), standard GNNs show negligible improvement with depth.
 In contrast, ID-GNNs significantly reduce error within the first two layers before performance saturates.
-Second, for long-range heuristics (Katz index, SPD), increased depth yields clearer benefits—most notably for PENCIL, where RMSE steadily decreases as the model deepens.
+Second, for long-range heuristics (Katz index, SPD), increased depth yields clearer benefits, most notably for PENCIL, where RMSE steadily decreases as the model deepens.
 Third, PageRank proves to be the most challenging target for MPNN baselines; neither ID augmentation nor added depth bridges the performance gap, whereas PENCIL achieves substantially lower RMSE across all depths.
 Notably, the same observation regarding GNNs' subpar performance is reported in \cite{liang_can_2025}, where they suggest that GNNs need learnable node embeddings to learn pairwise heuristics.

 Overall, PENCIL surpasses all GNN and ID-GNN models even with a single layer, achieves low error on local metrics with just two layers, and effectively leverages depth to capture complex properties like Katz index, SPD, and PageRank.
 Similar trends are observed on \texttt{citeseer} (see Appendix~\ref{app:pairwise-heuristic-estimation}).
 Collectively, these results indicate that under identical sampling constraints, PENCIL extracts structural information more effectively than MPNNs, validating its potential as a robust link predictor.
+Furthermore, many state-of-the-art methods incorporate these heuristics as explicit input signals \cite{wang2024neural,yun_neo-gnns_2021,dong_pure_2024}; in contrast, our results show that a Transformer can estimate them directly from the input graph, without hard-coding them as features.